Why become a Chartered Member?

 - Relationship with clients

-Advises and partners business heads and departmental managers.
+Advises and partners business heads and department managers.
 Implements plans through communicating, engaging and involving.

 - Impacts and measures

-Impacts teams and managers within functions / departments and measured against impact of intervention on KPIs and business objectives.
+Impacts teams and managers within functions / departments and measured against impact of interventions on KPIs and business objectives.

-The criteria for Chartered Member is underpinned by CIPD’s Profession Map.
+The requirements for Chartered Member are underpinned by CIPD’s Profession Map.
 The core of the Map – Insights, strategy and solutions and Leading HR – must be demonstrated by all professional members.
-Chartered Members are expected to have an understanding of most areas and how they integrate with each other, although they are most likely to specialise in one or two areas.

 How to become a Chartered Member